Tfe Main Program

 GtkCssProvider is an object which parses CSS for style widgets.

-Look at the source file of startup handler again.
+Look at the source file of the startup handler

 static void